- Open Access

 In addition, we used a polymerase chain reaction (PCR)-coupled method for the unequivocal identification of trichostrongylid eggs present in alpaca faeces on the farm under investigation.
 In brief, genomic DNAs from strongylid eggs, isolated from pooled faecal samples from each group, were extracted using PowerSoil® DNA Isolation Kit (MO BIO Labs, Inc., California, USA) and specifically tested for Chabertia ovina, Cooperia oncophora, H. contortus, Oesophagostomum columbianum, O. venulosum, Teladorsagia circumcincta and Trichostrongylus spp. .
 Negative (no DNA) and known positive controls were included in each set of PCRs.
 Amplicons were subjected to 1.5% agarose gel electrophoresis, automated DNA sequencing (BigDye® Terminator v.3.1 chemistry, Applied Biosystems, Foster City, California, USA), and BLASTn analysis (http://blast.ncbi.nlm.nih.gov) to establish the ‘top hits’ to all nucleotide sequences available in current databases.

-Faecal egg count reduction test on an alpaca farm in Victoria, Australia
+Faecal egg count reduction test and species identification

 Faecal larval cultures revealed that 82% of the larvae from the pre-treatment samples were H. contortus, with smaller percentages of C. oncophora (11%), Nematodirus spp.
 (2.5%) and Trichostrongylus spp.
 (4.5%).
 After treatment with ivermectin, 99% of the larvae in the faecal sample were H. contortus and 1% were Cooperia oncophora.
 Small numbers of H. contortus, C. oncophora, Nematodirus spp. and Trichostrongylus spp. larvae were recovered from a pooled faecal culture from alpacas treated with closantel, although the number was insufficient to reliably calculate the species proportions in the sample.